-Nowadays, companies are facing a crucial challenge: retaining their talent.
-It is probably the same for you.
+For the past couple years, companies have been facing a crucial challenge: retaining their talent.

-Employees’ expectations are evolving: searching for meaning, fulfilment and quality of life at work are part of the questions that your employees are asking themselves.
-Human Resources departments therefore have to adapt to avoid too high a turnover.
+Employees’ expectations are evolving.
+Meaning, fulfillment and quality of life at work are some of the qualities employees seek in their workplaces.
+Human resources departments therefore have to adapt to these new priorities to avoid too high a turnover.

 According to the Harvard Business Review, in order for your HR actions to fundamentally improve your employees’ performance and well-being, you have to manage HR risks.